tingfengx/tingfengx.github.io/assets/CV.md

 ## Skills
 - Programming Languages
-    - Proficient with Python, C, bash.
+    - Proficient with Python, C, bash, Java.
-    - Familiar with Java, R.
+    - Familiar with SQL(MySQL dialect), R.
-    - Know about HTML, SQL, JavaScript, CSS.
+    - Know about HTML, TypeScript, JavaScript, CSS.
 - Programming Skills
     - Object Oriented Programming: Understand Object-Oriented Programming as well as design patterns in it and principles of design (SOLID Principle, for example).
     - Web Database Back-end (Using Java): Have experience in using Spring Boot, MyBatis, etc.